MarcoBravoG/RobotLaberinto-teft4300-Arduino/wall-sensors/readme.md

 Wall sensors are intended to be used by robots built to run in micromouse maze-based events such as the wall-follower and maze solving classes.

-You can find out more about the various contest classes at https://ukmars.org/contests/

 ## Contents